Mia Le Journal

 Does the concept of nobility still exist in today’s art?
 Where does a common denominator of absolute quality reside?

 Nobility is linked to morality and the philosophical world.
-Until recently, I would have mentioned something related to the transition from the impossible to the possible, the unbuildable that becomes buildable, thus any form of art intertwined with innovation itself, with development, the one that opens doors to new conception and technique.
+Until recently, I would have mentioned something related to the transition from the impossible to the possible, the unbuildable too easily built, thus any form of art intertwined with innovation itself, with development, the one that opens doors to new conception and technique.
 However, thinking about architecture, today projects are realized thanks to the acceleration of calculations and shapes in programs that use advanced technologies or artificial intelligence.
 Take Zaha Hadid as an example: just to imagine and design one of her structures would have taken years of study and complex calculations until recently; today, it can be completed in a few months.
 This has certainly made the nobility and the value of the work debatable.
 Nobility and morality have never been tied to recent technological innovations.
 These have not discovered alternative paths and the related notions but have extremely simplified the existing ones, making the task of the human being easier—and there is a big difference.
 They have made the unbuildable way easily buildable.
 To find nobility, we should go back to the Babylonians and Pythagoras, to the idea of proportion, to the Fibonacci sequence which is linked to classicism and nature, or to Hippasus of Metapontum and the Golden Ratio.
 These are the fruits of pure study and not technological inventions that replace human ability.
 Not to mention the architecture of the golden age of Italian architecture in the 16th century and the Greco-Roman heritage.
-There are still minimalists; just think of John Pawson.
-Sure, the extraordinary structure that almost recalls that Baroque concept that cries out for wonder, splendor, is captivating and tempting, but it does not convey that sense of belonging, because it is not linked to natural elements.
-And I am not interested in theatricality without substance, in the “wow” factor.
+I am not interested in theatricality without substance, in the “wow” factor.
 I am enchanted rather by how light falls on the wall and the way it interacts with people in the room.
 We do not need artificiality, only poetry.

 The Renaissance was consecrated as a golden age for many art forms, such as theater, painting, and a new resplendent return of architecture as mentioned earlier, heralded already in the sixteenth century by the Spanish Siglo de Oro.
 Today, what are the dominant arts that embody a strong and recognizable connection with the viewing and consuming public?
 Furthermore, what kind of audience does the contemporary artist face?

 Today, the audience is very sophisticated and well-educated in observing, at least superficially.
-So, there is an attention with knowledge, but quick, rapid, often stopping at the first impact with little awareness.
 Quick to see, quick to understand, but at the same time quick to move on, they do not linger to delve deeper.
 They capture the information, losing the essence.
 Fashion, certainly for years now, has been a sector of attraction that draws interest and creates a connection, but unfortunately, it experiences a surplus of production and consequently a surplus of communication that is becoming complex, difficult to manage.
 This has undoubtedly helped to expand the market and the audience over the years, to make the aesthetics and features of the industry appreciated, but now the mechanism is boomeranging back.
 It has certainly been a double-edged sword.
 Especially the collaborations that brands continue to promote with artists: beautiful to see, but they follow the rhythms and canons of the advertising sector—because that’s where modern fashion operates today—risking inhibiting the artist’s intent and the true purpose of the project, making even the collaboration itself a product.

 Portrait by Tessa Traeger.